Tumanyan, Armenia: Demographics

-The residents of Tumanyan are entirely Armenians, most of whom belong to the Armenian Apostolic Church.
+The residents of Tumanyan are mainly Armenians, most of whom belong to the Armenian Apostolic Church, as well as mainly Russian artists who moved to Tumanyan after the Russian invasion of Ukraine.
 The population of Tumanyan reached its peak during the 1960s when the town reached 2,864 in 1964.
 However, the population has been declining since the 1970s, due to the rapid downfall in the economy of the region.
 As of the 2011 census, the population of Tumanyan was 1,710.
-Currently, the town has an approximate population of 1,000 as per the 2016 official estimate.
+Currently, the town has an approximate population of 1,414 as per the 2021 census.

 Here is the population timeline since the foundation of Tumanyan in 1926:

 Culture

 The 12th-century Armenian Monastery of Kobayr is located at the northern outskirts of Tumanyan.
 Many kahchkars (cross-stones) are also found in the town, dating back to the 9th, 13th and 14th centuries.
 A ruined fortress known as Avanakar dating back to the 14th century is found at the southern outskirts of the town.
 Just south of Tumanyan is the semi-ruined Bardzrakash Monastery, only accessible by foot.

-Currently, Tumanyan is served by a cultural palace located at the central square, a public library, an ethnographic museum and an art academy.
+Currently, Tumanyan is served by a cultural palace located above the central square, a public library, the Tumanyan Matchbox Label Museum and an art academy.
 The statue of poet Hovhannes Tumanyan is found at the northwestern entrance to the town.

 The town of is home to 2 public education schools as well as a pre-school kindergarten.